idamakela/expressJS/README.md

 # BOND movies API

-This is a simple rest api containing bond movies written in Node.js, with the help of Express.js and Nodemon.
+This is a simple REST API containing bond movies written in Node.js, with the help of Express.js and Nodemon.

 ## Installation